Bryan Fogel: Jewtopia

 Fogel developed, co-wrote, and initially starred in the play Jewtopia, an off-Broadway comedy about the dating lives of two young men seeking Jewish women, which was made into a feature film.
 The play opened in Los Angeles in 2003 and ran for 300 performances.
 It moved on in 2004 to the off-Broadway Westside Theater in New York, where it ran for more than three years and over a thousand performances before closing in April 2007.
 It is one of the longest-running and fastest-recouping productions in Off-Broadway history.

 Fogel co-authored the book Jewtopia: The Chosen Guide for the Chosen People, with Sam Wolfson.
 The book was published by Hachette Book Group and Fogel appeared on ABC's The View in support of the book.

-Fogel directed, co-wrote and produced the feature film adaptation of Jewtopia which was released in 2012.
+Fogel directed, co-wrote and produced the feature film adaptation of Jewtopia, which was released in 2012.
 The film had its U.S. premiere as the opening night gala of the 13th Newport Beach International Film Festival.

 Icarus

+Fogel, as a lifelong cyclist, had followed Lance Armstrong’s rise and fall, in particular, his ability to evade doping detection.
+Fogel later connected with Russian scientist Grigory Rodchenkov, eventually preparing evidence and setting-up an interview for Rodchenkov at The New York Times.
+The Times story, published in 2016, presaged Russia's ban from the Olympic Games in 2018, 2020 and 2022.

-The New York Times described Fogel's film Icarus as "Illuminating" and Variety magazine called it "A Game Changing Documentary."
+Icarus, a film documenting these investigations, was described by The New York Times as "Illuminating" with Variety magazine calling it "A game changing documentary."
 Icarus premiered at the Sundance Film Festival, where it won U.S. Documentary Special Jury Award "The Orwell Award" and the first ever "Audience Choice" Award of Sundance Film Festival London.
 The film was acquired in a $5 million sale by Netflix and launched globally on August 4, 2017.
 The film won Netflix its first Feature Documentary Oscar.

 The Dissident

-After Icarus, Fogel directed and produced the 2020 American documentary film The Dissident, which follows the assassination of Jamal Khashoggi and Saudi Arabia's efforts to control international dissent.
+After Icarus, Fogel co-wrote, directed and produced the 2020 American documentary film The Dissident, which follows the assassination of Jamal Khashoggi and Saudi Arabia's efforts to control international dissent.
 It had its world premiere at the Sundance Film Festival on January 24, 2020 and was released on December 18, 2020, by Briarcliff Entertainment.
-Fogel's screenplay for The Dissident won the Writers Guild of America Award for Best Documentary Screenplay award at the 73rd Writers Guild of America Awards in 2020 and received a nomination for "Best Documentary" at the (BAFTA Awards) British Academy Film Awards in 2020.
+Fogel's screenplay for The Dissident won the Writers Guild of America Award for Best Documentary Screenplay award at the 73rd Writers Guild of America Awards in 2020 alongside Mark Monroe.
+It also received a nomination for "Best Documentary" at the British Academy Film Awards (BAFTA) in 2020, Fogel's second.

+Despite generally positive reviews, the film struggled to find a distributor for eight months and was not able to run on a large streaming platform.
+Fogel believed this was due to those platforms' fear of offending the Saudi Arabian government and possibly losing subscribers.